iamsuryasonar/webdev-notes/React.md

 }
 ```

-### Q.How to Use the 'useId' Hook to generate unique ids.
+### Q. How to Use the 'useId' Hook to generate unique ids.
 ->
 useId does not take any parameters.
 useId returns a unique ID string associated with this particular useId call in this particular component.